Wild & Cruelty Free is your online destination for Australian Cruelty Free and Vegan Makeup, Skincare and Wellness.

 Consciously Curated to Consider All Creatures

+It’s time to embrace beauty that aligns with your values.
 Everything we do is led by compassion and kindness.
-No animal should ever have to suffer for our vanity and by switching to a cruelty free and vegan beauty routine, collectively we can make a difference and create a kinder world for all.
+No animal should ever have to suffer for our vanity and by switching to a Vegan and Cruelty Free beauty routine, collectively we can make a difference and create a kinder world for all.

 Frequently Asked Cruelty Free Questions